Collaboration and Dissemination

 Each successful project will be provided a dedicated and curated digital space where participants can jointly promote the various digital media outcomes of their partnership.
 Opportunities to provide testimonials about the project will also generate a project portfolio which participants can point to as evidence of their success.

 Who We Work With

 - Communities: Any non-academic organization, possibly individuals, including but not limited to First Nations, not-for-profits, local governments, and private heritage consulting firms.

 - Graduate Students: Masters or doctoral student affiliated with a recognized university which adheres to a publicly available Research Ethics Review process.

 - Faculty: Professor or other research-oriented staff member affiliated with a recognized university which adheres to a publicly available Research Ethics Review process.

 Want to Participate?

-Communities - Projects are currently being accepted for disciplines related to heritage studies (Anthropology; Archaeology; Geography, History; Indigenous Studies).
-Contact us using the form.
+Communities - Projects are currently being accepted.
+Contact us using the form for more information.